Integrated Grid Plan Overview

 Decarbonizing Hawaii

-Hawaiian Electric's commitment to decarbonize its energy system will contribute toward Hawaii's statewide goal to reach net-zero economy-wide greenhouse gas emissions by 2045.
+We are committed to helping meet Hawaii's statewide goal to reach net-zero economy-wide greenhouse gas emissions by 2045.

 If everyone pitches in, we'll create a cost-effective, sustainable and resilient energy system for future generations.